freshteapot/learnalist/README.md

 # Getting Started

+* Make sure you have [govendor](https://github.com/kardianos/govendor) installed, it is used to manage dependencies.
-Grab the repo.
+* Grab the repo
 ```
 git clone https://github.com/freshteapot/learnalist.git
 cd learnalist/api
-go get .
+govendor sync
 go run cmd/api/main.go --port=1234 --database=/tmp/api.db
 ```
 Your server should now be running on port 1234 with the database created at /tmp/api.db